gtedavid/cmd-tips-linux/README.md

 - Typing `j` will move the cursor down one line
 - Typing `k` will move the cursor up one line.
 - Typing `l` will move the cursor right one character.

+## Command Prompt (Windows)

+Given that some commands are usable on both environments,  I made an exception to add them to this list of commands.

+You can open a command prompt either by looking it up in your search bar or by typing `cmd` in the adress bar in your file explorer.

+`cd` : to navigate through your folders, `cd ..` will bring you back to the parent folder.
+You can also tab results to choose from the available options if you don't want to type.

+`mkdir <folder>` : Creates a new folder named `<folder>`.

+`rename <folder1> <folder2>` : similar to `mv` on Linux[^4], it's used to rename folders or file.
+Here it will rename `<folder1>` to `<folder2>`.

+[^4]: _I only tested to rename folders, not to move folders and rename them.
+You may get an error if you try and move it to another location_